jonfernq/Learning/Algorithms/DivideAndConquer/DivideAndConquer2.md

 Recursion is well-situated in the functional programming paradigm, a paradigm which promotes a style of programming that is declarative, concise, modular, expressive, and rigorous.
 Functional programming is built on the mathematical foundation of the lambda calculus, where functions can be defined in a recursive manner and can operate on other functions as data.
 These 'higher-order functions' are 'first-class citizens' that can be passed as arguments, returned as values, and stored in data structures.
 This results in  'immutable' objects where data and variables do not change their values once defined.
 This results in programs without 'side effects', that is state changes that are difficult to track and control.
 This in turn makes it easier to reason about code and prove programs to be correct.

 However, divide and conquer can also be applied to non-recursive or imperative algorithms.
-Iterative or loop-based algorithms are typical for non-recursive divide and conquer approaches.
+Iterative or loop-based algorithms are typical for the non-recursive divide and conquer approach.
 Algorithms can often be implemented either recursively and non-recursively.
 Recursion may not be the most efficient or preferred approach due to the overhead associated with function calls.

 (Abelson, Sussman, & Sussman 1996; Knuth 1994; Barendregt 1984; Pierce et al 2021)